Georgia Other Regulations

 Knowledge exams are given on a walk-in basis at every DDS Customer Service Center statewide.
 To ensure that an applicant has adequate time to complete the knowledge exam, customers must begin taking the written test at least 30 minutes prior to closing.
-Please check the hours of operation of the center which you will be visiting prior to your visit by calling (678) 413-8400 or visiting our website at dds.georgia.gov.
+Please check the hours of operation before you visit on our website at dds.georgia.gov.

 We offer special assistance for customers with reading disabilities and hearing impairment.
 Please visit your local CSC to schedule an appointment for an oral exam or to schedule an interpreter for the hearing impaired.

 The road rules tests are available in some non-English languages, but all drivers must show ability to read and understand simple English such as is used in highway traffic and directional signs.
 Road signs and the actual driving test are conducted in English only.

 These basic rules must be followed while a knowledge exam is being given: